-The directors are responsible for preparing the annual report and the financial statements in accordance with applicable law and regulations.
+The directors are responsible for preparing the Strategic report, the Directors' report and the Financial statements in accordance with applicable law and regulations.

 Company law requires the directors to prepare financial statements for each financial year.
 Under that law they have elected to prepare the financial statements in accordance with International Financial Reporting Standards as adopted by the European Union (IFRSs as adopted by the EU) and applicable law.